-Our undergraduate degree is accredited by the British Psychological Society (BPS), and covers all the topics and training that you need to complete the first steps towards becoming a Chartered Psychologist
+Our undergraduate degrees are accredited by the British Psychological Society (BPS), and cover all the topics and training that you need to complete the first steps towards becoming a Chartered Psychologist.

 The BPS is the representative body for psychology and psychologists in the United Kingdom and has been responsible for the accreditation of programmes of education and training in psychology since the early 1970’s.

-An undergraduate degree in Psychology at Sheffield is accredited against the requirements for the Society’s Graduate Basis for Chartered membership (GBC), the curriculum requirements for which are derived from the Quality Assurance Agency’s Subject Benchmark Statement for Psychology (2016).
+Both BSc Psychology and BSc Psychology with Placement Year at Sheffield are accredited against the requirements for the Society’s Graduate Basis for Chartered membership (GBC), the curriculum requirements for which are derived from the Quality Assurance Agency’s Subject Benchmark Statement for Psychology (2016).

 The Royal Charter of the British Psychological Society

 As a student on an accredited undergraduate programme, Student membership of the British Psychological Society will broaden your appreciation and understanding of psychology, and open up a network of like-minded students, academics, and professionals, not to mention future opportunities.